jordanmmck/doc_chain/README.md

-# Doc Miner
+# Doc Chain
 A simple blockchain demo.

-Doc Miner takes files as arguments and uses them to constrcut a blockchain.
+Doc Chain takes files as arguments and uses them to constrcut a blockchain.
 Each block consists of the hash of the previous block, the document name, the hash of the document and a nonce used for mining.

 Mining autocalibrates to take at least 1 second.
 Mining uses SHA-256 to hash the block along with an incrementing nonce (like Bitcoin).